NilFoundation/crypto3-algebra/docs/implementation.md

 ### Field Extensions ### {#field_extensions}

-For the purposes of effictive field/elliptic curve operations and pairings evaluation fields are arranged as a field tower.
+For the purposes of effective field/elliptic curve operations and pairings evaluation fields are arranged as a field tower.

 For example, this is the tower used for `bn128` and `bls12_381` operations and pairings evaluation: